lazypoline/pintool-syscall-abi-expectations/README.md

     objdump -M intel -d /path/to/program <name>.asm

+Once you know the context of where the flagged instructions are called, you can screen for false positives.
+For example:
-To verify whether the registers were truly supposed to be preserved, they must hale from the same function without a function call in between, as these registers are not expected to be preserved across function calls.
+- To verify a vector register was truly supposed to be preserved, the read and write instructions must hail from the same function without a function call in between, as these registers are not expected to be preserved across function calls.

-Another common false positive arises when registers are preserved, for example, before a function call, as often all xmm or ymm registers will be preserved even when not all registers were used.
+- A common false positive arises when registers are preserved (read from and written to memory), for example, before a function call.
+Often all xmm or ymm registers will be preserved even when not all registers were used, which means the last write to some of these registers could have been a long time ago and irrelevant.